 9. Content Marketing

 Content marketing can help you and your practice become an authority and attract more patients.
-Of course, having “MD” behind your name is a type of authority – but I’m referring to being well known in your community as the expert.
+Of course, having “MD” behind your name is a type of authority – but I’m referring to being well-known in your community as the expert.
 The first step to doing that is providing useful content to potential patients.
-Providing helpful information about condition management, free resources, and symptom information you can impart knowledge which increases trust.
+By providing helpful information about condition management, free resources, and symptom information you can impart knowledge that increases trust.

-You can also publish thought-leadership articles in your subject matter on your blog, in local publications, or trade publications.
+You can also publish thought-leadership articles about your expertise on your blog, in local publications, or in trade publications.